Honesty and Integrity: Troyer Appraisal Solutions, LLC.

 Appraising is a profession, and appraisers are professionals.
-Requirements to become a licensed appraiser have increased more than ever in the past.
-So it goes without question these days that real estate appraisal can unquestionably be considered a profession rather than a trade.
-As with any profession we must follow strict ethical considerations.
+The rigors of becoming a licensed appraiser have become more difficult than ever before.
+That's why it goes without question in this day and age that real estate appraisal can definitely be dubbed a profession rather than a trade.
+As with any profession we have a strict ethical code.

 The appraiser's chief responsibility is to their client.
 Typically, in residential practice, the appraiser's client is the lender ordering the appraisal.
 Appraisers have certain duties of privacy to their clients, and as a homeowner, if you require a copy of the appraisal document, you normally have to get it from your lender.
 Other obligations also include, numerical accuracy depending on the scope of the assignment, attaining and keeping a particular level of competency and education, and of course, the appraiser must behave in a professional manner.
 Maintaining high ethics and client confidentiality is just normal course of business for us at Troyer Appraisal Solutions, LLC..